-The Hub has an open-door policy and services are available Monday to Friday which includes:
+The Hub has an open-door policy and services are available from Monday to Friday and Saturdays.

-- Daily free breakfast from 9am to 10am
+- Free breakfast: Monday - Friday from 9am to 10am

-- Showering facilities with clean towels, underwear, toiletries and sanitary products available for free
+- Free showering facilities, with toiletries, clean towels, underwear and sanitary products

 - Onsite healthcare from Homeless Alliance Response Team nurses